mcfarljm/fortwrap/docs/manual.md

 ## Unsupported Features

 Many features of Fortran 90/95/2003 are not supported by FortWrap.
-In some cases (e.g. assumed shape arrays) this is because the Fortran language standard does not provide an interoperability mechanism.
-In other cases, this is because there was not a need for certain features when the original version of FortWrap was being developed.

-In most situations, it is possible to get FortWrap to wrap these types of routines by providing a Fortran wrapper that is interoperable and calls the target routine.
+In some cases, this is because there was not a need for certain features when the original version of FortWrap was being developed.
+In most situations, it is possible to get FortWrap to wrap these types of routines by writing a Fortran procedure that is wrappable and calls the target routine.

 The following argument types/constructs/features are not
 supported:

 * `ALLOCATABLE` or `POINTER` arguments
-* Assumed shape arrays (a declaration that looks like `INTEGER:: X(:)`).
-  The Fortran standard does not provide an interoperability mechanism for assumed shape arrays.
-* Strings with `INTENT(INOUT)`.
-Arrays of strings
+* Strings with `INTENT(INOUT)` or arrays of strings
 * Arrays of a derived type.
 These can be wrapped by creating a new derived type to contain an array of the derived type of interest.
 Create an "append" function in Fortran that accepts only scalars but allows you to add items to the array container one at a time.
-* Fortran functions with non-primitive return types are not wrapped.
-* `COMPLEX` data type is not supported
+* Functions that return a derived type are onlyl wrapped if the return value has the `POINTER` attribute

 Note that FortWrap can still wrap procedures that use unsupported arguments if those arguments are optional.
 In these cases, the